travi/hapi-react-router/README.md

 * `store`: a data store that will be passed as a prop to the `<Root />` component so that your component can inject it into the context through a provider component.
+* `render`: _optional_ custom renderer to replace the default renderer.
+Passed `defaultRenderer` and `request` as arguments so additional props can be passed to the defaultRenderer, potentially from the request.

 ## Contribution